-2.5.5 Venting Materials for Flue/Exhaust Systems
+2.5.4 Venting Materials for Flue/Exhaust Systems

-VELOX series boilers and water heaters are certified as Category I appliances, which vents with a high gas temperature that is unlikely to cause condensation in the vent.
-Therefore, any venting system used with a VELOX series boiler or water heater MUST comply with the requirements for Category I venting systems as specified in the latest edition of NFPA 54/ANSI Z223.1 in the US or the latest edition of CAN/CSA B-149.1 in Canada.
+VELOX series boilers certified as Category I appliances, which vents with a high gas temperature that is unlikely to cause condensation in the vent.
+Therefore, any venting system used with a VELOX series boiler MUST comply with the requirements for Category I venting systems as specified in the latest edition of NFPA 54/ANSI Z223.1 in the US or the latest edition of CAN/CSA B-149.1 in Canada.